 September 6, 2017 | 5:15 p.m. at I Hotel, Champaign

-Music of Destiny CUSO Season Concerts at Krannert Center
+2017-18 Music of Destiny Season Concerts at Krannert Center

-Portions of Garrop’s Mythology Symphony will be performed alongside masterworks by Mendelssohn and Beethoven for Music of Destiny on March 2, 2018, and with the works of Mozart and Mahler for Music of Titans on April 28, 2018.
+Portions of Garrop’s Mythology Symphony were performed alongside masterworks by Mendelssohn and Beethoven for Music of Destiny on March 2, 2018, and with the works of Mozart and Mahler for Music of Titans on April 28, 2018.

-Composers of all ages are invited to submit a work of up to three minutes for performance by the Champaign-Urbana Symphony Orchestra during the 2018-19 season.
-Five finalists will be selected to participate in a workshop and reading session on Saturday, March 3, 2018.
-The deadline for submission of scores is January 1, 2018.
+Composers of all ages were invited to submit a work of up to three minutes for performance by the Champaign-Urbana Symphony Orchestra during the 2018-19 season.
+Five finalists were selected to participate in a workshop and reading session on Saturday, March 3, 2018.

 Orchestra Workshop and Reading Session